sghosh89/WP2/DATA/STI_related/fish_gbif_data/README.txt

-Data folder for storing fish gbif occurence data downloaded from gbif site (https://www.gbif.org/) Manually downloaded data for each species are saved as "x.csv", and data downloaded using code (rgbif R-package) are saved as "fishrecords_from_GBIF_for_x.csv";
+Data folder for storing fish gbif occurence data downloaded from gbif site (https://www.gbif.org/). fish_occurrence_data_needed_edited.csv file shows the fish species for which we downloaded the gbif occurrence data.
+Manually downloaded data for each species are saved as "x.csv", and data downloaded using code (rgbif R-package) are saved as "fishrecords_from_GBIF_for_x.csv";
 where, x= species name.